I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 - is successfully established in a profession, trade or business; or

-- is likely to establish himself or herself in a successful business.5
+- is likely to establish himself or herself in a successful business;

-There are four classes of residents, namely permanent residents, annual residents, temporary residents and work permit holder residents.6 Application must be made to the Minister responsible for immigration in the prescribed form with presentation of the required documents, such as passport, birth certificate, evidence of own assets and payment of the prescribed fees.7
+There are five classes of resident, namely permanent residents, annual residents, temporary residents, work permit holder residents and approved citizens of the Caribbean Community and Common Market (CARICOM).6 Application must be made to the Minister responsible for immigration in the prescribed form with presentation of the required documents, such as passport, birth certificate, evidence of own assets and payment of the prescribed fees.7

 Permanent residence may be granted to persons who have resided in St Kitts and Nevis for at least seven years and own substantial assets in the Federation, and to persons with sufficient assets who wish to retire in the country.
 Employers may make application for foreign workers after they have unsuccessfully advertised the position.
 The work permit recipient must have any required visa and as a matter of policy should also have a return ticket to his or her home country.
 Some persons, such as children of permanent residents or children of citizens, may be granted annual residence.8 A visa is required by some nations to enter St Kitts and Nevis.9 This may be applied for online or through a local attorney.